commercialhaskell/stack/doc/commands/build_command.md

 Default: Disabled

+The [`stack haddock`](haddock_command.md) synonym sets this flag.

 Set the flag to build Haddock documentation.
 This may cause a lot of packages to get re-built, so that the documentation links work.
-The `stack haddock` synonym sets this flag.

 Stack applies Haddock's `--gen-contents` and `--gen-index` flags to generate a single HTML contents and index for multiple sets of Haddock documentation.